g3rr1c/g3rr1c.github.io/essays/uiframeworks.md

 ## Getting An Upgrade
 Using Bootstrap 5, on the other hand, was like getting a canvas and a set of watercolors.
 With Bootstrap, you’re able to create so much more with a lot less time and effort.
 Using preset items like containers, navbars, and built-in features that allow you to adjust padding and margins lets you create a webpage way easier than with raw HTML and CSS.
 It gives you a lot more tools to work with, which not only saves you time but also allows you to have better control over what you want to show the user.

-Here's a picture of a website made without Bootstrap.
+Here's a picture of a website made WITH Bootstrap.
 <img height="500px" src="/img/islandsnow.png">

 ## Why Frameworks?